-(ss) MASTER SHUT-OFF VALVE Rain Bird offers plastic, brass and combination plastic and brass valves that can be used as a master shut-off valves.
+(ss) MASTER SHUT-OFF VALVE Rain Bird offers plastic, brass valves that can be used as master shut-off vlaves.

 - (tt) "Maximum Applied Water Allowance" (MAWA) means the upper limit of annual applied water for the established landscaped area as specified in Section 492.4.
 It is based upon the area's reference evapotranspiration, the ET Adjustment Factor, and the size of the landscape area.
 The Estimated Total Water Use shall not exceed the Maximum Applied Water Allowance.
 Special Landscape Areas, including recreation areas, areas permanently and solely dedicated to edible plants such as orchards and vegetable gardens, and areas irrigated with recycled water are subject to the MAWA with an ETAF not to exceed 1.0.